d-bl/MAE-gf/docs/snow-stitches/index.md

 The [tutorial] for choosing stitches captured the pair diagram directly.
 When using the thread diagram of this [pattern](/GroundForge/stitches.html?patchWidth=19&patchHeight=16&tile=-5-,6-5,-5-,5-5,-58,5-4&shiftColsSW=0&shiftRowsSW=6&shiftColsSE=3&shiftRowsSE=3&b1=ct&c2=ct&a2=cllcr&b3=cl&c4=ctc&a4=ct&c5=-&b5=crrcl&c6=ctc&a6=cr&droste2=ctc,c20=c21=b30=b31=c22=a60=a61=a42=b11=ctct,b53=b10=b12=rctct,a23=a40=a41=lctct) we also get snowflakes in a Paris ground.
-You only need the first step of the _pairs from threads_ page.
+You only need the first step of the _pair diagrams from thread diagrams_ page.
-Definition for the ring pair at the first _pairs from threads_ step:
+Definition for the ring pair at the first _pair diagrams from thread diagrams_ step:

     ctc
     c20=c21=b30=b31=c22=a60=a61=a42=b11=ctct